The Shows We Talk About - Always

 Being Human (UK) British/Odd Schedule

 BBC series following the lives of a trio of roommates: a vampire, a werewolf and a ghost.
 Great stories, accessible characters and conflicts with absolutely astounding performances… this is a series that gets under your skin and grips your heart.
 We chatted occasionally about Season 1 & 2 and then regularly with each episode of Season 3.
 As it is a British series, we usually get it after it has already aired elsewhere.
 As a result, we will talk about the con-current season of the North American version so there are some reverse-spoilers.
+Although this show has come to a close, neither of us has seen the final season and may still talk about it.
 See podcasts & posts discussing Being Human (UK) here.

 Fact or Faked: Paranormal Files (Odd Schedule)